percytran96/percytran96.github.io/projects.md

 permalink: /projects/
 ---

-### Infrastructure casual bootcamp
+### Web app casual bootcamp
 It was a casual bootcamp hosted by a senior developer, I was in the team of infrastructure, working with PostgreSQL databases.
-There were backend and frontend teams too, we were working on site and on [Slack](https://slack.com/).
+There were backend and frontend teams too, we occasionally switched roles to try out different tasks, we were working on site and on [Slack](https://slack.com/).

 {% include icon-github.html %} [Dev-Bootcamp](https://github.com/ntjandra/6Nought-Dev-Bootcamp)